sd17spring/sd17spring.github.io/_assignments/mini-project-1-gene-finder.md

 In this assignment you will be writing a Python program that analyzes a DNA sequence and outputs snippets of DNA that are likely to be protein-coding genes.
-You will then use your program to find genes in a sequence of DNA from the bacterium _Salmonella Enterica._ We suspect that this particular DNA sequence is related to Salmonella's role in the pathogenesis of various diseases such as Typhoid fever.
+You will then use your program to find genes in a sequence of DNA from the bacterium _Salmonella Enterica_.
+We suspect that this particular DNA sequence is related to Salmonella's role in the pathogenesis of various diseases such as Typhoid fever.
 Finally, you will use the genetic search engine [protein-